kristijorgji/db-to-php/README.md

 );
 ```

+The generated entity class is given below
-Entity code in PHP (please note that class name, inclusion of annotation etc anything can be customized in the configuration file):
+(please note that class name, namespace, usage of annotations, typehinting, setters/getters etc anything can be customized in the configuration file):

 ```php
 <?php